IDCI-Consulting/NotificationBundle/README.md

 Advanced Server
 ---------------

-If you wish to use an advanced Http Api server, we suggest you [DaApiServerBundle](https://github.com/Gnuckorg/DaApiServerBundle.git).
+If you wish to use an advanced Http Api server, we suggest you the [DaApiServerBundle](https://github.com/Gnuckorg/DaApiServerBundle.git).
 Follow the documentation to install it.